Aupajo/hubot-script-catalog/README.md

 Developing
 ----------

-Hubot Script Catalog is built in Ruby with Sinatra, and uses [Redis](http://redis.io) to store the script index.
+Hubot Script Catalog is built in [Ruby](http://www.ruby-lang.org/en/) with [Sinatra](http://www.sinatrarb.com/), and uses [Redis](http://redis.io) to store the script index.

 ### Installing dependencies

-With [Ruby](http://www.ruby-lang.org/en/), [Redis](http://redis.io) and [RubyGems](http://rubygems.org/) present, dependencies can be installed with:

-    gem install bundler
+Make sure Redis is installed.

+Ruby dependencies are managed with [Bundler](http://gembundler.com/):

     bundle install

 ### Building the index

-To build the index, just run `rake`.
+To build the index, just run:

+    rake

 ### Running the site